albertoaflores/albertoaflores.github.io/_posts/2019/2019-11-30-starting-project-data-generator.markdown

 - spring-Boot
 - spring
 - testing
-excerpt: Data generators are an essential part of the "Digital Twin" strategy.
-This has always been a part of every problem domain&#58; We need to create data that reflects production behavior, and we need to be able to reproduce a behavior that happen in the past.
+excerpt: Data generators are an essential part of a "Digital Twin" strategy.
+This has always been a part of every problem domain&#58; We need to create data that reflects production behavior, and we need to be able to reproduce a behavior that happens in the past.
 Notice that this is not just about data generation, but data simulation.
 This entry is about some initial thoughts on this topic.
 ---

 Sometimes, there is a need to generate data to test your code.
 While "<a href="https://martinfowler.com/articles/qa-in-production.html" target="_blank">testing in production</a>" is a sweet spot to be, there are times when you need to "force" (stub) data that reflects certain business phenomena in production.